Back in July, I asked you guys to do 100 kettlebell swings every single day for 30 days straight.

-- You may either count in your head, have a partner count, or record yourself with a video camera and count afterwards,
+- You may either count in your head, have a partner count, or record yourself with a video camera and count afterward.

-- You can perform your skipping wherever you prefer, just please do not to do it on concrete,
+- You can perform your skipping wherever you prefer, just please do not do it on concrete

 - You’re allowed to use any jump rope variations you wish.
 You can get some ideas here.
 To make things fair, a double under (for those who can do it) is worth two repetitions.